DetachHead/eslint-plugin-detachhead/docs/rules/require-variance-annotations.md

 # Enforce variance annotations for all generics where they are supported (`detachhead/require-variance-annotations`)

-💼 This rule is enabled in the 🌐 `all` config.

 <!-- end auto-generated rule header -->

 ## Rule Details